Phase-locked loop

-A phase-locked loop or phase lock loop (PLL) is a control system that generates an output signal whose phase is fixed relative to the phase of an input signal.
-Keeping the input and output phase in lockstep also implies keeping the input and output frequencies the same, thus a phase-locked loop can also track an input frequency.
-Furthermore, by incorporating a frequency divider, a PLL can generate a stable frequency that is a multiple of the input frequency.
+A phase-locked loop (PLL) is a control system that generates an output signal whose phase is fixed relative to the phase of an input signal.
+Keeping the input and output phase in lockstep also implies a constant relationship between input and output frequencies.
+By incorporating a frequency divider, a PLL can generate a stable frequency that is a multiple of the input frequency.

 These properties are used for clock synchronization, demodulation, frequency synthesis, clock multipliers, and signal recovery from a noisy communication channel.
-Since 1969, a single integrated circuit can provide a complete PLL building block, and nowadays have output frequencies from a fraction of a hertz up to many gigahertz.
+Since 1969, a single integrated circuit can provide a complete PLL building block, and nowadays has output frequencies from a fraction of a hertz up to many gigahertz.
 Thus, PLLs are widely employed in radio, telecommunications, computers (e.g. to distribute precisely timed clock signals in microprocessors), grid-tie inverters (electronic power converters used to integrate DC renewable resources and storage elements such as photovoltaics and batteries with the power grid), and other electronic applications.